kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## VM Hardware Requirements

-8 GB of RAM (Preferably 16 GB)
+- 8 GB of RAM (preferably 16 GB)
-50 GB Disk space
+- 50 GB disk space

-## Virtual Box
+## VirtualBox

-Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on any one of the supported platforms:
+Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on any one of the supported platforms:

  - Windows hosts
  - OS X hosts (x86 only, not Apple Silicon M-series)